Aiven-Open/guardian-for-apache-kafka/CONTRIBUTING.md

 using [AdoptOpenJDK][adopt-openjdk-link] to download the latest installer.
 For Linux its recommended installing OpenJDK through your distribution (but you can also use [AdoptOpenJDK][adopt-openjdk-link] as a last resort)

-## Scala and SBT
+## Scala and sbt
-Once you have installed JDK having [Scala](https://www.scala-lang.org) and [SBT][sbt-link] installed is recommended.
+Once you have installed JDK having [Scala](https://www.scala-lang.org) and [sbt][sbt-link] installed is recommended.
-Although some IDE's (such as Intellij) automatically handle Scala and SBT installation for you, it's still recommended having a standalone version so you can compile/test/run the project without an IDE/Editor.
+Although some IDE's (such as Intellij) automatically handle Scala and sbt installation for you, it's still recommended having a standalone version so you can compile/test/run the project without an IDE/Editor.
 The Scala installation also comes with its own REPL which can aid in development.